mjordan/islandora_repository_reports/README.md

 * number of media, grouped by MIME type
 * disk usage, grouped by Drupal filesystem (e.g., Fedora, public, private), MIME type, or collection

-Submodules are included that add:

-* a report listing configured RDF field mappings and their namespaces (more information is available in the Islandora [documentation](https://islandora.github.io/documentation/islandora/rdf-mapping/))
-* a report of media grouped by [PRONOM PUID](https://en.wikipedia.org/wiki/PRONOM) (if Islandora FITS is installed)
-* three sample reports
-   * "Flavors", a very simple example module for developers
-   * a report of randomly generated pie chart data
-   * a report of randomly generated bar chart data

-You will need to enable these submodules to use their reports.

 ## Overview

 Users with "View Repository Reports" permission can visit the reports page from Drupal's Reports list (`admin/reports`), or, if they don't have permission to view the Reporst list, they can link to it directly at `admin/reports/islandora_repository_reports`.
 Selecting one of the available reports, and then clicking on the "Go" button, will produce a pie chart, like this one: